Prachi3193/FSE-Project/README.md

 A modern and responsive food ordering platform designed to connect hungry users with their favorite meals from local restaurants and vendors.
 Our app provides a seamless, user-friendly experience for browsing, ordering, and tracking food deliveries in real-time.

 ---
+## 🧾 Project Overview

+This e-commerce platform connects artisans and craft enthusiasts with quality supplies.
+Developed as part of coursework at **Chitkara University, Department of Computer Science and Engineering**.

+---

 ## 🚀 Features